kramkvol/B0B36ZAL-Introduction-to-Programming/README.md

+# B0B36ZAL Introduction to Programming
-# Winter Semester 2023 - tasks for B0B36ZAL Introduction to Programming
+Winter Semester 2023 - tasks for B0B36ZAL Introduction to Programming
 ## My solutions was automaticly cheked by BRUTE.

 1) Calculator - Operations with numbers, exceptions